Twitter fact-checks Trump but not leading Democrats

 WHY TWITTER ISN'T FACT-CHECKING ITS CEO'S TWEET OF INCORRECT INFO

 The United States Park Police said, “violent protesters” who were “throwing projectiles including bricks, frozen water bottles and caustic liquids” were given three warnings before authorities moved to clear the area.
 Park police also said “no tear gas was used” by any law enforcement officers who assisted in clearing the park.
-The orders to extend the perimeter in Lafayette Park were given by Attorney General Bill Barr, administration officials told Fox News.
+The orders to extend the perimeter in Lafayette Park were given by Attorney General Bill Barr, and while Barr was surveying the area ahead of Trump's arrival an individual threw a bottle at him, administration officials told Fox News.

 BARR ORDERED OFFICIALS TO CLEAR AREA AROUND LAFAYETTE SQUARE BEFORE TRUMP’S PROTEST REMARKS, OFFICIALS SAY